polymerdao/developer-hub/docs/concepts/vibc/channel-creation.md

 Remember that in order to create connections and channels, a handshake is protocol followed with steps on either ends of the connecting chains.
 In the case of virtual IBC with Polymer acting as interoperability hub, 3 chains (at least) will be involved in the creation of a multi-hop channel.

 To manage the flow of information between the different components on different chains, relayers (both the regular and vIBC kind) will be heavily involved in the process.
+Remember that these are generally third-party off-chain agents, but _self relaying_ is also possible.

 :::